population-research/uganda-covid/response/wber_response.md

 effects.
 You don’t need to add this additional data, but you should explain to your reader why you do not.

-The only food security related question in UNPS 2019/20 asks whether there have been a situation in the last 12 months when there was not enough food to feed the household.
+    **Response:** The only food security related question in UNPS 2019/20 asks whether there have been a situation in the last 12 months when there was not enough food to feed the household.
     If the household respond that there has been, there is a follow-up question about which months this happened and an open-ended question about why it happened.
     The open-ended question about why is coded by the interviewer to match a pre-set list, allowing for multiple reasons.
     The "why?" question does not allow any indication of which responses corresponds to which situations where there was not enough food.

     The reason we did not use the UNPS 2019/20 as the baseline was that this food security questions in UNPS 2019/20 differ from the ones asked in UHFS in four ways that would likely introduce substantial noise.
     There are four main differences as described below.
     Furthermore, as, mentioned by Referee 2, focusing on the survey rounds where we have consistent measures of food insecurity, is a potential strength because it means that we can better isolate the effects of the lockdown, instead of conflating the effects of the pandemic with the effects of the lockdown.

     First, there is no direct correspondance between the UNPS question and any of the UHFS questions.
-Rather,if the respondent answered affirmatively to any of the five FIES questions, "had to skip a meal," "ate less than you thought you should," "ran out of food," "hungry but did not eat," and "went without eating for a whole day," we would expect that they would also respond affirmatively to the UNPS question.
+    Rather,if the respondent answered affirmatively to any of the five FIES questions, "had to skip a meal," "ate less than you thought you should," "ran out of food," "hungry but did not eat," and "went without eating for a whole day,"
+    we would expect that they would also respond affirmatively to the UNPS question.

     Second, even though we might be able to create a combined answer that could potentially match the UNPS question, the FIES conditions all questions on a lack of money or other resources.
     For example, one FIES question asks whether the respondent, or any other adult in the household, had to skip a meal because there was not enough money or other resources to get food.
     The UNPS question have a broader scope, which includes situations such as insecurity in reaching the market, the absence of food in the market, and floods.
     Furthermore, as mentioned above, there is no way to match individual reasons with individual food insecurity events in the UNPS.

     Third, the UNPS asks about individual months, whereas the UHFS asks about the last 30 days before the interview, which, depending on when the survey took place does not line up with the month-centric question of the UNPS.

     Finally, the UHFS questionnaire asks about respondent and other adults in the household, rather than the entire household as in UNPS.
     As long as children are kept fed even in time of food insecurity, this should not prevent comparison.
     However, it is possible that food goes to the productive member of the household in order to preserve his or hers productivity [@Pitt1990].
     In that case, the UNPS might well be higher than the UHFS data.

     [Still need to find a place to change this in the paper; the current write-up here is too long for including in the paper]

 6. Cases (i,t).
 This is the number of national cases in the 30 days before the survey date?
 What do we think of that as measure of local covid exposure?